Bodø Jazz Open

-Bodø Jazz Open is a jazz festival, presented at the end of January every year since 2011.
+The Bodø Jazz Open is a jazz festival which has run annually at the end of January since 2011 in the Norwegian town of Bodø.
 The aim of the festival is to bring together local, national and international artists for collaborations, jam sessions and workshops.
-Every year between 2000 and 3000 festival participants visit the festival, and bring more life to Bodø in wintertime.
-Bodø Jazz Open brings jazz to Bodø's nightlife, and organizes gigs at local venues like Topp 13, Dama di, Paviljongen, Sinus, Bodø Kulturhus and Sydøst.

-Biography
+Between 2,000 and 3,000 people visit the festival.
+Venues such as Topp 13, Dama di, Paviljongen, Sinus, Bodø Kulturhus, and Sydøst have been used to host events during the festival.

 Jan Gunnar Hoff at Bodø Jazz Open 2013.

-Bodø Jazz Open was initially called Bodø International Jazz Festival, then Bodø Jazz Fest.
-In autumn 2010 it was proposed to change the name to Bodø Jazz Open.
-This name seemed more appropriate for a festival open to all genres and rhythmic expressions.
-Bodø Jazz Open was initiated in November 15, 2010 by Jan Gunnar Hoff, Tore Johansen and Erik Johansen.

-In 1921 'Bodø Jazz Band', with a lineup of 15 musicians, was established as the first jazz band in Bodø.
-Bodø Jazz Open took place for the first time in January 2011, and was a celebration of 90 years of jazz in Bodø.
-Since the city has a long tradition of jazz, it was a natural thing to establish a jazz festival here.
-Bodø's downtown is small, with hotels and airport easily accessible.
-This makes Bodø an ideal place for a jazz festival.
+Bodø has a long history of jazz music.
+In 1921 the Bodø Jazz Band, with a lineup of 15 musicians, was established as the town's first jazz band.
+The festival was initially called the Bodø International Jazz Festival before changing its name to Bodø Jazz Fest.
+In 2010 the name was changed again to Bodø Jazz Open, with the name initiated on 15 November 2010, by Jan Gunnar Hoff, Tore Johansen and Erik Johansen.
+The first running of the festival as the Bodø Jazz Open took place in January 2011, and was a celebration of 90 years of jazz in Bodø.

 Concerts

 The number of events during the festival rose from 25 in 2011 to 33 in 2012.
 The goal for 2013 was not to increase the number of events, but to consolidate and ensure the quality of the festival.
-In addition to evening concerts Bodø Jazz Open also arranged gigs called "After Work Jazz".
-Musicians are set up in different cafés, and give free performances for café visitors and others who come by.
+In addition to evening concerts, the festival organisers also arranged gigs called "After Work Jazz", with free performances taking place in cafés.